andcscott/ShipGame/README.md

 # ShipGame

-This program was my final project for **CS 162 - Introduction to Programming II** at Oregon State University.
 ShipGame is a Battleship-like game for two players.

-## Program Description
+This code provides a backend for the game written in Python.

 Each player has a 10x10 grid on which they place their ships.
 On their turn, the player fires a torpedo at a square on their opponents grid.